pmndrs/react-use-measure/readme.md

 This small tool will measure the boundaries of a view you reference.
 It is reactive and responds to changes in size, window-scroll and nested-area-scroll.
 It uses the [resize-observer-polyfill](https://github.com/que-etc/resize-observer-polyfill) on platforms that do not support resize observers.

+You can try a live demo here: https://codesandbox.io/s/musing-kare-4fblz

 # Usage

 ```jsx